Q. Can I access my shelter with my car parked in the garage?

 Q. Were your storm shelters designed by a qualified engineer and tested?

-A. Our in-house engineer team developed and drew the plans for our units.
+A. Yes, our in-house engineer team developed and drew the plans for our units.
 A NSSA approved third party engineer evaluation was performed.
 Our unit was approved by the third party engineer and successfully tested at Texas Tech Wind Engineering Institute Impact Testing Facility as a pre-requisite to acceptance into NSSA approval.